-Each year, the Committee considers the competencies and skills necessary for the Board as a whole to have, together with the competencies and skills that the existing directors possess, with a view to assisting the Board in assessing the participation, contribution and effectiveness of individual members of the Board.
+Each year, the Committee considers the competencies and skills required by the Board as a whole, together with the competencies and skills that the existing directors possess, with a view to assisting the Board in assessing the participation, contribution and effectiveness of individual members of the Board.
 As part of this process, in 2014 directors were interviewed by an experienced independent consultant who provided comments on Board composition and Board information, processes and structure.
-The Deputy Chairman and Lead Director and the Committee have reviewed the results of this process, identified areas requiring follow-up, and have reported to the full Board on the results of the assessment process and the resulting action items.
-Specific recommendations from the Committee have been approved by the Board and action plans to follow up on specific issues will be monitored by the Committee.
+The Deputy Chairman and Lead Director and the Committee reviewed the results of this process, identified areas requiring follow-up, and reported to the full Board on the results of the assessment process and the resulting action items.
+Specific recommendations from the Committee were approved by the Board and action plans to follow up on specific issues are being monitored by the Committee.